dm-academy/Calavera/README.md

 * If that build succeeds, the result is archived to Artifactory ("espina" node)
 * You then can (with Chef) deploy the result to a simulated "production" node "cara."

+All the configurations are expressed in the Vagrantfile and the Chef cookbooks, so you can inspect and adapt them.
+No magic here.
+Partial exception: the Jenkins/Artifactory integration must be manually configured; a full description for doing that is in the instructions.

 Some may be particularly interested in the Calavera example of how Chef can provision Jenkins through the Jenkins api.
 This includes controlling a slave, integrating with git through a githook, and integrating with Artifactory.
 It's all there; have a go with it.
 The Vagrant machine that runs Jenkins is called "hombros."
 See [the hombros cookbook](https://github.com/CharlesTBetz/Calavera/blob/master/cookbooks/hombros) and [the brazos cookbook](https://github.com/CharlesTBetz/Calavera/blob/master/cookbooks/brazos).

 ![](docs/img/CalaveraArchitecture.jpg)